 If you are certain that this is the route you want to take and you know exactly what color scheme you are looking for there is no shame in buying a higher priced chair.
 There are many benefits to laying down a little more cash for your outdoor seating.

 Like any product, you could catch a great deal on one of these chairs and only pay less than $100, but you could also overspend on a chair that isn’t worth it.
 So, the question becomes; what makes a good chair?
-Factors that you want to consider before buying include, the type of wood, the weight, of the chair, how wide the arms are, the slope of the chair, and if it comes with any other accessories.
+Factors that you want to consider before buying include, the type of woods, the weight of the chair, colors of the chair, how wide the arms are, the material, the slope of the chair, and if it comes with any other accessories.

 Relaxation is the number one thought in Adirondack construction, but it doesn’t hurt to add cushions and a headrest to the chair for more comfort.
 Another great addition to these chairs is a footrest which pairs perfectly with these chairs that naturally put you in a reclined position.
 Though it is not an accessory per se, another consideration when it comes to purchasing the right chair for your comfort and needs is the width of the chair arms.